-Howth Boating and Sailing Club were recognised at an awards ceremony held by the charity recently at Farmleigh in the Phoenix Park.
+Howth Sailing and Boating Club were recognised at an awards ceremony held by the charity recently at Farmleigh in the Phoenix Park.

 It was a very special occasion at this year’s RNLI Annual Presentation of Awards as it marked the 190th anniversary of the charity that saves lives at sea and on inland waters.
 The awards recognise fundraising and operational volunteers from across Ireland for their role in raising funds and awareness for the RNLI and in doing so supporting the volunteer lifeboat crews in their work.